Autianic/clockworkpi-linux/README.md

 ```

 Append `fstab` entries as root so that UUIDs can be resolved like in the `lsblk`
-call:
+call (make sure no chroot sessions are running on `./OS` otherwise chroot
+specific mounts would be included.
+Check the fstab afterwards if in doubt and
+remove the offending lines):

 ```
 genfstab -t UUID ./OS >> ./OS/etc/fstab
 ```

+Make sure that all desired packages are built or are downloaded from the
+release section.

+Copy the package files to a place inside `./OS` from which you will later
+install them, i.e. `./OS/root/`.

 You may now like to chroot into `./OS` and proceed with the initialisation of
 the Arch installation as you like.
-If you are not planning to use QEMU to do a
+If you want to use a VM, continue without the
-graphical installation or expect to be able to finish the installation on the
-uConsole itself, copy the built packages into the OS partition and install these
+chroot.
+If chrooting, install the built packages using the instructions in the
-as shown further down in the next sections.
+`Package installation` section further down.
 When you're done, continue here.

 Unmount the first and second partition and remove the loop device: